 How to Become a Counselor in Vermont

-Counselors in Vermont who have completed their licensure are known as Clinical Mental Health Counselors (CMHCs).
-The state’s premier professional organization for CMHCs is the Vermont Mental Health Counselors Association, a state chapter of the American Mental Health Counselors Association whose purpose is “to provide support, advocacy, and education for mental health professionals statewide.”
+Counselors in Vermont who have completed their licensure are known as licensed clinical mental health counselors (LCMHC).
+The state’s premier professional organization for these professionals is the Vermont Mental Health Counselors Association, a state chapter of the American Mental Health Counselors Association.

 Northwestern University